Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 \subsection{System size effects}

 As evident in Figs.~\ref{fig:al_figure_layout} and \ref{fig:ni_figure_layout}, simulated detector maps reveal zone lines (enhanced and depleted lines) that are noticeably wider than those observed experimentally.
-This discrepancy is, in part, a consequence of the simplifying electrostatic approximations inherent in the RRM.
-Specifically, RRM assumes no field penetration into the specimen and imposes an abrupt discontinuous surface charge distribution, resulting in artificially steep electric field gradients at the specimen surface.
-These steep gradients amplify ion trajectory dispersion, particularly around low-index crystallographic directions, thereby producing wider zone-line features in the simulated detector maps.
+This discrepancy is, in part, a consequence of the simplifying electrostatic approximations inherent in the RRM, as discussed earlier.

 However, another possible reason for the zone line enhancement would be the smaller size of the simulated sample, compared with the experimental sizes.
 The smaller sample naturally results in a higher radius of curvature for the specimen surface, and might therefore enhance the effects of the ion emission perturbations.
 To assess the influence of specimen geometry on field evaporation behavior, we examined the effect of increasing the specimen tip radius on the width of depleted and enhanced zone axis lines in the detector maps.
-Simulations were performed for the roll-up case pertaining to Ni, with the optimal perturbation energy distribution, and with specimens of radius $120a$, in comparison with the previous radius of $80a$.
+Simulations were performed for the roll-up case pertaining to Ni, with the optimal perturbation energy distribution, and with specimens of radius 120~$a$, in comparison with the previous radius of 80~$a$.
 One can then compare the detector maps around the depleted zone lines (area enclosed in red in Fig.~\ref{fig:system-comparison}a), averaging over the vertical axis, and see how this average hit density $p(X)$ over the zone line changes with the system size (Fig.~\ref{fig:system-comparison}b).
 One can clearly see that there is almost no difference.
 Same procedure can be followed over the enchanced line (see Fig.~\ref{fig:system-comparison}c), and the resulting hit density (averaged over the horizontal coordinate~$X$) $p(Y)$ (Fig.~\ref{fig:system-comparison}d) again shows practically no difference between the two system sizes.
 The results clearly show that increasing the specimen radius has negligible effect on the width of zone axis features, both for depleted and enhanced lines.
 This suggests that other factors---such as the electrostatic approximation---are more critical in determining these detector patterns.